CMS 13 and 12 Graph comparison

 }XhtmlString and XhtmlStringList properties

-In CMS 12, XhtmlString and XhtmlStringList properties return raw HTML as a plain string by default.
+In CMS 12, XhtmlString and XhtmlStringList properties return raw HTML as a plain string.
 CMS 13 returns rich text as a structured object that includes rendered HTML and a JSON representation.
 This structure enables more flexible rendering and content processing on the front end.
-By default, the XhtmlString property returns the following:
+The XhtmlString property returns the following fields by default:

 The json value follows a tree structure: